 IP addresses are leased to each Sun Ray DTU when it is connected and can be reused when the DTU is disconnected.
 IP address leasing is managed by the Dynamic Host Configuration Protocol (DHCP).
 In cases where they already exist on a network that will support Sun Ray DTUs, separate DHCP servers may be useful for tasks such as assigning IP addresses and network parameters to the DTUs.
-The use of separate DHCP servers is not required; however, because they require static IP addresses, Sun Ray Servers cannot be DHCP clients.
-These questions are discussed in Chapter 8.
+The use of separate DHCP servers is not required.
+These questions are discussed in Chapter 7 and Appendix C.